Kaiser Cattle Home Page Mission Statement Cow Contract Cow Families Calves

-Bulls What's New?
-For Sale Thanks Congratulations
+For Sale Thanks...
+Congratulations

 HERD HEALTH

-Closed herd: Closed herd: We maintain a totally closed herd and our herd has been closed since 1998.
+Closed herd: We maintain a totally closed herd and our herd has been closed since 1998.
 This means that no animals enter the herd - period.
-We made the decision that the best way to enhance our genetics while protecting the health of our herd was not to buy cattle, but to purchase foundation Maine-Anjou semen and elite embryos and flush our excellent cows.
+We made the decision that the best way to enhance our genetics while protecting the health of our herd was not to buy cattle, but to purchase foundation Maine-Anjou and Red Angus semen and elite embryos and flush our excellent cows.
 Prior to 1998, all purchased animals were tested for bovine tuberculosis, persistent infection with bovine diarrhea virus, bovine leukemia virus, and Johne’s disease.
 Prior to entry to the herd, new additions were vaccinated with bovine respiratory diseases and leptospirosis and quarantined for 30 days.

-After birth all calves receive an injection of vitamins A, D, and E, selenium and a 7 way clostridial vaccine (Alpha 7 or Vision 7).
+After birth all calves receive an injection of vitamins A, D, and E, selenium and a 7 way clostridial vaccine.
 Navals are dipped with 7% iodine.
 In miserable cold windy weather, calves are put into the calf warmer to get warm and dry and put in polar fleece coats.
+This year we experimented with a variety of ear warmers to prevent frozen ears.
 We believe the calf should use its energy to grow and develop immunity, not to maintain body temperature.
 This is particularly important when they are very young, as babies of all species don’t regulate their temperature very well.
+Calves are tagged with Allflex custom tags that identify them as “KAISERCALF” and their herd identification, which corresponds to the year (2013 was the letter A; 2014 is B; 2015 will be C etc) of birth and the numerical order of their of their birth (first calf is 1, second is 2 etc).
+Calves are tattooed, either at birth or (depending on the weather) somewhat later with their herd ID and AMAA breeder ID (XX) or Red Angus ID (5XX).

 Deworming:

 Magnets: All cows and heifers and all animals sold as breeding stock receive magnets in the fall of their first year.
+Any heifer who is unruly when we are placing the magnet fails the magnet test and is sold as a feeder

-Necropsy: Any calf born dead or bovine who dies is necropsied.
+Necropsy:Any calf born dead or bovine who dies is necropsied.
 We do this not only because we have “bovine guilt” when any animal dies, but also because we need to know what we did wrong, what did we miss, was the diagnosis correct?
-We have never had a calf with TH (tibial hemimelia) or PHA (pulmonary hypoplasia with anasarca).
+We have never had a calf with TH (tibial hemimelia), PHA (pulmonary hypoplasia with anasarca), OS (osteopetrosis aka marble bone) or MA (alpha mannosidosis).
 The ostrich approach is not a good management tool!
-We want to know and then make appropriate changes if necessary.
+We want to know and then make appropriate changes if necessary

 FEDERAL PROGRAMS